Using your 401(k) to buy a car

 Drawbacks to using a 401(k) loan to buy a car

 - Fees: There may be fees associated with a 401(k) loan, including origination fees of $50 to $100, which will be taken from the loan proceeds.
 There may also be maintenance fees of anywhere from $25 to $50.
-Though these one-time fees may seem minimal, if you’re only borrowing a small amount of money, such as $1,000, you will be losing as much as 15 percent right off the top.
+Though these one-time fees may seem minimal, if you’re only borrowing a small amount of money, such as $1,000, you will lose as much as 15 percent right off the top.

 - Less potential growth: By dipping into your 401(k), you’ll be shrinking the principal investment, which means you’ll have less money earning interest.
 This may limit your long-term growth potential.